tekartik/process_run.dart/README.md

 As noted in the example, windows requires runInShell for system commands (echo, type) but not for regular executables (dart, git...)

+## Goals

+Currently using Process.run does not stream output which is convenient